 If the Judge directs that an oral hearing must take place within a specified time, the court will liaise with you or your legal representatives and the representatives of the other parties to fix a permission hearing within the time period directed.

-Where a manifestly inappropriate urgent consideration application is made, consideration may, in appropriate cases, be given by the court to making a wasted costs order against the applicant / claimant.
+Where a manifestly inappropriate urgent consideration application is made, consideration may, in appropriate cases, be given by the court to make a wasted costs order against the applicant/claimant.

 The sealed copy of Judicial Review (JR) bundle must be served on the Home Office, UKVI and any person that you consider to be an interested party (unless the court directs otherwise) within 5 days of the date of issue (i.e. the date shown on the court seal).